 Ryobi Z30Li 30-inch Riding Mower

-When looking at all three models, we can see some pretty clear reasons for getting each.
-For example, the Ryobi Z30Li 30-inch mower fits through most gates and presents a great solution for delivering a rider that fits where most zero turns can’t.
+The Ryobi Z30Li 30-inch mower fits through most gates and presents a great solution for delivering a rider that fits where most zero turns can’t.
 Ryobi even designed the bagging system to fit completely within the width of the body so it doesn’t expand the footprint.
 The side-discharge grass chute is made from rubber and won’t damage your shed or gates when you get too close.
-At $4,000, this mower should provide a solid solution for anyone trying to get a battery-powered zero turn mower that can tackle properties up to an acre in size.
+It’s a solid solution for anyone who wants a smaller battery-powered zero-turn mower that can tackle properties up to an acre in size.

 Ryobi Z42Li 42-inch Riding Mower